akarneliuk/mlx-cl/README.md

 In the folder `04-ipv6-control-data-plane-protection` you find the configuration files for Security lab for IPv6:
 - The folder `initial-configs` contains the starting configuration files for Cisco IOS XR, Nokia SR OS and Cumulus Linux
 - The folder `final-configs` contains the resulting configuration files for Cisco IOS XR, Nokia SR OS and Cumulus Linux

+## Microsoft Azure SONiC
+In the folder `05-sonic` you find the configuration files for Microsoft Azure SONiC lab:
+- The folder `final-configs` contains the resulting configuration files for Cisco IOS XR, Nokia SR OS and Microsoft Azure SONiC

 # Do you want to automate network like a profi?
 Join the network automation course: http://training.karneliuk.com